hjdhjd/homebridge-myq/README.md

 - The configuration block for `config.json` has changed to rename the platform (and it is case sensitive as well). **This is a breaking change and you will need to update your `config.json` to reflect the updates**.

-# What's new in 1.1
-I've simplified some configuration options and adjusted some of the logging.
-There are also configuration file changes in this version - in particular, polling is no longer an optional parameter.
-Given the intent of this plugin is to inform you of state changes in your garage door opener (and other MyQ accessories), polling is an essential component particularly when you have automations in place.
-The default polling interval is 15 seconds which should be sufficient for most purposes but is configurable below.

-Additionally, I've increased the polling duration for the shortPoll interval to give you more time between opening and closing the garage door to allow for more granular state changes.

-Eventually, I hope we can reverse engineer the service / push protocol that MyQ uses, but for the time being, polling it is.

 # Configuration
 Add the platform in `config.json` in your home directory inside `.homebridge`.